unwarysage06/CMSC_447_Assignment1/README.md

 * Next to run the backend code run the following commands(run it simultaneously with the frontend in two different terminals)

 ![Backend](images/Backend.PNG)

+## Important Step

+* Before running the backend in my_project file run python and do the following:
+* from app import db, then db.create_all()
 ## Author

 * Ulfina Wakjira